Paul Crouch: Criticisms and controversies

 In 2000, Crouch was sued for $40 million by author Sylvia Fleener, who accused Crouch of plagiarism in his popular end-times novel (and subsequent movie), The Omega Code.
 Fleener's lawsuit alleged that the movie's plot was taken from her own novel, The Omega Syndrome.
 A former Crouch personal assistant, Kelly Whitmore, revealed that she had encountered a loose-leaf binder in Jan Crouch's luggage that the Crouches referred to as "the End Times project" and that he often called it "The Omega" but said he disliked the working title, "especially the word 'Syndrome'.
 After the defendant's motion for summary judgment failed the case was settled out of court for an undisclosed sum.

 In September 2004, the Los Angeles Times reported that in 1998 Crouch paid Enoch Lonnie Ford, a former employee, a $425,000 formal settlement to end a wrongful termination lawsuit.
 The paper also reported that Ford had alleged a sexual relationship between the two men.
 TBN officials denied the allegations.
-On March 15, 2005, Ford appeared at the taping of the ION Television show Lie Detector.
+On March 15, 2005, Ford appeared at the taping of the Pax TV show Lie Detector.
 The show's producers decided not to air the show, and the outcome of the lie detector test was never released.

 A May 2012 New York Times article reported on the personal spending of Paul and Jan Crouch, including "his-and-her mansions one street apart in a gated community" in Newport Beach, California.
 Paul Crouch received $400,000 in executive salary as president and his wife $365,000 as first vice president of TBN.
 Brittany Koper, a granddaughter of the Crouches who had authority over finances, claimed that TBN appeared to have violated the IRS ban on "excess compensation" by nonprofit organizations.